DOOR CODE : 16B35

 To its members the CoE is a religious organization focussing on important ecological issues, to others it is an elaborate joke, to some it is performance art, but others claim it is a dangerous cult.
 The CoE reached a mainstream audience in 1997 appearing on The Jerry Springer Show, in an episode hilariously titled “I Want To Join A suicide Cult!” - a pure act of guerrilla performance art.

 The exhibition features newly restored video footage and photos of Church Of Euthanasia actions, and a plethora of original CoE artefacts and memorabilia.
-We will also debut the new Chris Korda & The Church Of Euthanasia anthem, “A Thin Layer of Oily Rock” and screen the video for "I Like to Watch", alongside the footage of The Jerry Springer Show.
+We will also debut the new Chris Korda & The Church Of Euthanasia anthem, “A Thin Layer of Oily Rock”, distribute the long-awaited fifth issue of the Church Journal Snuff It (made for the occasion by the CoE) and screen the video for "I Like to Watch", alongside newly transferred footage of The Jerry Springer Show.

-Chris Korda (b.1962, New York City) is a transgender multimedia artist, activist, musican, software developer and the leader of The Church of Euthanasia (est. 1992).
+Chris Korda (b.1962, New York City) is a transgender multimedia artist, activist, musician, software developer and the leader of The Church of Euthanasia (est. 1992).
 He lives and works in Boston, Massachusetts.